seamus-sloan/sadb/README.md

     - Start scrcpy on a device
 sadb ip
-    - Get the selected device's IP address sadb screenshot myScreenshot.png
+    - Get the selected device's IP address sadb screenshot -f myScreenshot.png
-    - Take a screenshot of a device sadb record myVideo.mp4
+    - Take a screenshot of a device sadb record -f myVideo.mp4
     - Record the screen of a device (Press CTRL-C to stop recording) sadb wifi
     - Connect to a device via WiFi